 Peer review (also known as refereeing) is the process of subjecting an author's scholarly work, research, or ideas to the scrutiny of others who are experts in the same field, before a paper describing this work is published.
 Peer review helps the publisher decide whether the submitted work should be accepted, considered acceptable with revisions, or is rejected.
 For a flowchart description of the peer review process at IntechOpen please see below.

-IntechOpen is dedicated to publishing high-quality content and we are a member of the Committee on Publication Ethics (COPE), all referees and Editors are instructed to review submissions in line with the COPE Ethical Guidelines for Peer reviewers.
+IntechOpen is dedicated to publishing high-quality content and we are a member of the Committee on Publication Ethics (COPE).
+All referees and Editors are instructed to review submissions in line with the COPE Ethical Guidelines for Peer Reviewers..

-There is a wealth of further information regarding peer review available and we would encourage our editors, authors, and reviewers to educate themselves further regarding this process.
-A clearer understanding of the peer review process can only lead to greater transparency in the benefits that peer review affords, maintain high standards of peer review, and also allows reviewers and authors to participate in the peer review process.
-For more information on the peer review process we recommend the following:
+There is a wealth of information regarding peer review available and we would encourage our editors, authors, and reviewers to educate themselves further regarding this process.
+A clearer understanding of peer review can only lead to a better maintenance of the high standards of the peer review process, better perseverance of the integrity of the scholarly record, and responsible and ethical behaviour of all parties participating in the peer review process.

 Peer-Review: The Nuts and Bolts by Sense About Science (SAS)